· Philipp Leser

 2. for everything else, we use an ML model to predict the past!

-Predicting the past is a simple approach that comes in handy if you have some time to decide if you have an anomaly.
-This is pretty much what google did in their “predicting the past” paper.
-If you read the paper you will see that they kind of agree with some of our design requirements of an AD system.
+Predicting the past is a simple approach that is useful if you have some time to decide if you have an anomaly.
+This is mostly what google did in their “predicting the past” paper.
+If you read the paper, you will see that they agree with some of our design requirements of an AD system.
 They just use different tools.

-Obviously this does not work if you have to make a decision immediately at the arrival of each new data point.
+Obviously, this does not work if you have to decide immediately at the arrival of each new data point.
 But in my experience, these use cases are rather rare.
 You can train a single model for each time series.
-Or a model that jointly predict (or impute or interpolate) the state of the system given some past and some future points of the system.
+Or a model that jointly predicts (or impute or interpolate) the state of the system given some past and some future points of the system.
 This is quite similar to an auto encoder.
-But for me it is easier to formulate it as an prediction problem.
+But for me, it is easier to formulate it as an prediction problem.
 This also makes the application of conformal prediction natural.
-Most of the time we use a catboost regressor as model and train it on the (hardly fought for) anomaly-free data set that represents expected behavior the system.
+Most of the time, we use a cat boost regressor as a model and train it on the (hardly fought for) anomaly-free data set that represents expected behavior, the system.
 The model predicts the whole state vector of the system.
 This manages to catch most temporal and other dependencies.
 The model represents the normal behavior.
 And if this model starts to accumulate errors, we flag an anomaly.

 Like already mentioned: the thresholds are defined on prediction errors on a calibration set.